WeiYu184/PsychologyAnalysisUsingMatlab/README.md

-2. Using EGG toolbox for data analysis - a simple exercise (psychological questionnaire data )
+2. Using EEG toolbox for data analysis - a simple exercise (electroencephalo-graph data)

-The output are nrejs
+The outputs are nrejs

 Also a gift for Cindy :)